NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Requests user consent so your app can access the user's data
 ```

-To create an OAuth client ID, you must first set a product name on the consent screen [Button](https://console.developers.google.com/apis/credentials/consent?createClient)
+To create an OAuth client ID, you must first set a product name on the consent screen.
+[Button](https://console.developers.google.com/apis/credentials/consent?createClient)

 Click the button.